 Today the Environmental Engineer is called on to undertake a leading role in the restoration, protection and management of the environment, aiming at the sustainable development of the country.

-The mission of the Environmental Engineering School is to provide advanced education of high standards in environmental science and engineering and to prepare qualified engineers capable of contributing to the measurement, monitoring, assessment, and treatment of problems caused by human intervention in the environment.
+The mission of the School of Environmental Engineering is to provide advanced education of a high standard in environmental science and engineering and to prepare qualified engineers to measure, monitor, assess, and treat problems caused by human intervention in the environment.

 The objective of the Undergraduate Program (UP) of the School of Environmental Engineering is to provide future Professional Environmental Engineers with advanced technical and communication skills, in combination with up-to-date knowledge of global environmental issues, so that they assume leading positions in environmental management.